-Fee "Setting Lamp mode eco function as Economic or SmartEco mode" below for more information on Economic mode.
+See "Setting Lamp mode" below for more information on Economic mode.

-The lamp hour in Economic mode is calculated as 3/4 of that in Normal mode.
-That is, using the projector in Economic mode helps to extend the lamp hour by 1/3.
+The lamp hour in Economic and SmartEco is calculated shorter of that in Normal mode.
+That is, using the projector in Economic or SmartEco mode helps to extend the lamp hour.